STUTTGART 21: DIGITAL WORKFLOW ON A MEGA PROJECT

 >Execution time: 2011 – 2025

-The station hall for the new underground station in Stuttgart is to be approximately 420 metres long and 80 metres wide.
+The station hall for the new underground through-station in Stuttgart is to be approximately 420 metres long and 80 metres wide.
 The associated shell roof - a highly complex structure of anticlastic curved surfaces - can be mathematically described as free-form, since there are no mathematical regularities that describe it.
 Despite all apparent freedom, however, this shape is by no means arbitrary, but rather follows the course of forces in a highly efficient manner and implements the requirements of a wide-span and light-flooded station concourse in a material-optimized way.
-It is supported by 28 goblet supports, which can be divided into 23 standard supports with edge-reinforcing cover (scoop) on the upper side, four flat goblets without edge-reinforcement and a larger special goblet, which opens as an access area to the city centre.
+It is supported by 28 chalice-shaped columns, which can be divided into 23 standard columns with edge-reinforcing cover (scoop) on the upper side, four flat columns without edge-reinforcement and a larger special column, which opens as an access area to the city centre.

 12,000 reinforcement drawings for one roof